Adult Community Education

 Act as a vehicle to discover, share and express knowledge

-Involve a spiralling process of reflection and action
+Involve a spiraling process of reflection and action

 A Learning Circle can be a stand alone structure but the PALS concept anticipated that pilot Learning Circles would be set up within local Learning Communities.
 These pilots would be aligned with wider local government initiatives designed to promote education and the effective use of all local services extending to those for the very young and the very old.
 The term Learning Community has become something of a common place.
 In the sphere of education, for example, the term has been used variously to mean extending classroom practice into the community; brining community personnel into schools to enhance the curriculum and learning tasks for students; or engaging students, teachers and administrators simultaneously in learning.